-Zen gardens are very low maintenance, and great to build in a troublesome area of your yard.
-Since zen rock gardens are mostly made using stone and gravel, they are perfect for a dry area of your yard.
-In this post, I will show you how to make a zen garden in your backyard step-by-step.
+Zen gardens are very low maintenance, and great to build in your backyard.
+Since they’re mostly made using stone and gravel, they are perfect for a dry area.
+In this post, I will show you how to make a zen garden, step-by-step.

 I have an area in my backyard that hardly gets any water.
 It’s up against the house where it’s protected from most rainfall, and gets full sun all day long.